lerenn/blog/content/posts/building-homelab-foundation-layer/index.md

 4. **Layer Order**: Infrastructure services must be stable before deploying workload
 5. **DNS Design**: CNAME aliasing is cleaner than managing multiple A records
 6. **Automation First**: Infrastructure changes should always go through Ansible
+7. **Registry Mirrors**: Separate mirror instances needed for each upstream registry (Docker Registry v2 limitation)
+8. **TLS Everywhere**: Self-signed certificates require CA distribution to all clients (browsers, Docker, K3s)
+9. **PXE Integration**: Registry configuration must be available during node installation for automatic mirror usage

 ## Conclusion

-The foundation cluster infrastructure is now deployed and stable.
-We have a solid base for building specialized clusters on top.
-The combination of MetalLB, Traefik, and Longhorn provides all the essential primitives that specialized clusters will consume.
+The cluster infrastructure is now deployed and stable.
+We have a solid base for running all workloads on the cluster.
+The combination of MetalLB, Traefik, Longhorn, and container registries provides all the essential primitives that applications and services will consume.

-In the next post, we'll explore how to use this foundation to deploy specialized logical clusters, potentially using technologies like KCP (Kubernetes Control Plane) or vCluster to create isolated, workload-specific environments.
+The foundation layer is complete and ready to support any workload we deploy to the cluster.

 ---